 Learn the Basics: Students participate in a series of instructional activities, exercises, and tutorials to provide them with the knowledge and skills necessary to perform their work.

-On My Own Hack: Students will have the opportunity to practice what they have learned on their own by working their way through a series of challenges.
+Hack on My Own: Students will have the opportunity to practice what they have learned on their own by working their way through a series of challenges.

 When class is over, and on weekends, students can look forward to various Summer College trips and activities.
 Check out our Campus Activities page for more information!